enthought/enaml/docs/source/architecture.rst

 :py:meth:`__call__` methods construct the appropriate expression instance.

-Finally you will need to subclass :py:class:`EnamlFactory` and override the :py:method:`expression_factories` method to return the new expression factory classes.
+Finally you will need to subclass :py:class:`EnamlFactory` and override the :py:meth:`expression_factories` method to return the new expression factory classes.